jtwanke/scraper/README.md

 Once you've successfully deployed your Scraper build, go to `localhost:8080/scraper/` (or the appropriate port for your Tomcat installation) and you'll find a form with two text fields, two checkboxes, and a button labeled "Go!"

-The text fields are for the phrase and location to be used during the scrape of the target sites, as well as specifying which sites you would like to scrape.
+The text fields are for the phrase and location to be used during the scrape of the target sites.
+The checkboxes can be used to specify which sites you would like to scrape.

 More To Come
 ------------